You must have heard this a lot:

 What’s more, chatbots help a business to reduce its investments on live chat representatives.
 With such benefits, there is no way a business can ignore the use of chatbots.

-But do note that chatbots for customer service is just a way for a business to reach its target audience or customers.
+But do note that chatbots for customer service are just a way for a business to reach its target audience or customers.
 Ultimately when a chatbot is not able to understand the customer’s question, they redirect them to live chat agents.
 And, agents using a live chat software try to understand the customer’s pain points and provide a solution which creates a delightful support experience for them.

 Verdict: Live chat wins